 As Hill makes clear at the end of the book … “Events in the four years since … have shown that the whole journey was remarkably well timed,” he writes.
 “A month after we visited Hong Kong, the place erupted into street violence in protest against a proposed bill allowing extradition to China.
 By the end of 2019 terror and violence affected places I had visited.”

 Moscow became a place westerners would want to shun, Catalonia unraveled and all sorts of other dramas have ensued.
-So, given the state of the world now Hill is lucky, he and his wife took their epic journey when they did.
+So, given the state of the world now Hill is lucky, him and his wife took their epic journey when they did.

 “I cannot imagine when, or if, such a journey will ever be possible again.”